terraform-aws-modules/terraform-aws-eks/README.md

 ### Default configurations

-Each node group type (EKS managed node group, self managed node group, Fargate profile) provides a default configuration setting that allows users to provide their own default configurations instead of the modules default configurations.
+Each node group type (EKS managed node group, self managed node group, or Fargate profile) provides a default configuration setting that allows users to provide their own default configuration instead of the module's default configuration.
 This allows users to set a common set of defaults for their node groups and still maintain the ability to override these settings within the specific node group definition.
-The order of precedence for each node group type roughly follows (from highest precedence, to least):
+The order of precedence for each node group type roughly follows (from highest to least precedence):
 - Node group individual configuration
   - Node group family default configuration
     - Module default configuration